Software Technology Trends Enhance Mold making Industry

 Support of High-Speed Machining

-Software support of high-speed machining is becoming mandatory in the mold and die machining.
+Software support of high-speed machining is becoming mandatory in mold and Die machining.
 Most shops now employ this technique.
-The software to support this technology must provide for fast and efficient transfer of data, smooth tool movement that minimizes any sudden change in direction, a constant chip load to maximize the life of the cutter, and those machine tool features necessary to produce gouge-free, high surface finish parts.
+The software to support this technology must provide for fast and efficient transfer of data.
+Smooth tool movement that minimizes any sudden change in direction.
+A constant chip load to maximize the life of the cutter and those machine tool features necessary to produce gouge-free, high surface finish parts.
 Surfaces must be tangent without gaps or overlaps.
 Machining is sometimes done on the actual surfaces as opposed to tessellated surfaces to obtain a quality output.
 However, it should be pointed out that quality problems sometimes occur with high-speed machining.
 The material can overheat, cracks can develop and the material can move.

-The advantages of spline machining are that the tolerance stack-up that occurs when splines are fitted to straight-line cutter paths is minimized, tool movements are more consistent – which reduces dwell marks – the file size is typically reduced by approximately 50 percent and fewer points are required to define a curve.
+The advantages of spline machining are that the tolerance stack-up that occurs.
+When splines are fitted to straight-line cutter paths are minimized.
+Tool movements are more consistent.
+This reduces dwell marks.
+The file size is typically reduced by approximately 50 percent and fewer points are required to define a curve.
 In essence, NURBS interpolation typically results in shorter cycle times, smaller programs, more accurate parts, and better surface finishes.

-Typically, high-speed machining is accomplished with very small axial cut depths in order to achieve the good surface finish and avoid damage to the cutter, workpiece or spindle.
-Feedrate optimization software can be employed to achieve better cutting efficiency with greater axial depths at the high feed rates of HSM and protect the cutter, etc., in those few places where the chip load momentarily increases.
-Constant-chip load toolpaths allow optimum use of the cutter’s strength and the machine’s speed and power.
+Typically, high-speed machining is accomplished with very small axial cut depths in order to achieve a good surface finish.
+And avoid damage to the cutter, workpiece, or spindle.
+Feedrate optimization software can be employed to achieve better cutting efficiency with greater axial depths at the high feed rates of HSM and protect the cutter, etc., In those few places where the chip load momentarily increases.
+Constant-chip load toolpaths allow optimum use of the cutter’s strength.
+And the machine’s speed and power.
 The software detects conditions where the shipload is too great and adjusts the feed rate to a more reasonable level.
 It then returns the machine to the higher feed rate when the chip load permits.

 Re-Machining of Uncut Material

-Re-machining of uncut material in three-axis milling is an important automation technique in the mold and die machining.
+Re-machining of uncut material in three-axis milling is an important automation technique in mold and Die machining.
 It is now available from most vendors targeting this market.
-The software typically locates uncut material left behind from a previous cut, places a boundary around the area, and displays the area of uncut material.
-Determining where the material is left is either done by examining the previous tool used relative to the model or by generating an in-stock model.
+The software typically locates uncut material left behind from a previous cut.
+Places a boundary around the area, and displays the area of uncut material.
+Determining where the material is left is either done by examining the previous tool used relative to the model, or by generating an in-stock model.
 The software also may suggest the appropriate tool size to fully remove the material.
-The software automatically generates a toolpath to remove only the uncut material, as opposed to re-machining the entire area.
+The software automatically generates a toolpath to remove only the uncut material.
+As opposed to re-machining the entire area.
 Re-machining can be applied to either roughing or finishing operations.